Sweet Tea’s Judgement Day… series post # 5 of 5

 Greetings, If you missed any, below are links to the previous blog posts leading up to the below final post in this series:

-As you may recall at the end of my last message, I had been summoned by the Judge to speak next about my story in front of the Judge,
+As you may recall at the end of my last message, I had been summoned to speak about my story in front of the Judge,

 Representing Legal Counsels and the cast of characters that made up the audience.